 Vishal Singh of CEDAR opened the conversation by critiquing the tendency to attribute environmental degradation solely to climate change, emphasising the role of poor governance.
 He called for stronger enforcement of environmental regulations and collaboration between civil society, academia and the state.
 BAIF’s Deepak Mahanta shifted the conversation to sustainable agriculture, advocating for climate-resilient farming practices like diversified cropping and soil regeneration.

 Rohit Joshi of Recykal shared information about an innovative waste management solution implemented in Kedarnath, where a deposit return system for plastic waste has led to a 90% recovery rate.
 He stressed the importance of raising public awareness about waste management.
-Ayush Joshi from IDEAL foundation expanded on waste management by discussing the need for household-level waste segregation and engagement with corporate producers through Extended Producer Responsibility (EPR) frameworks.
+Ayush Joshi from IDEAL Foundation expanded on waste management by discussing the need for household-level waste segregation and engagement with corporate producers through Extended Producer Responsibility (EPR) frameworks.

 Tarun Sharma of Nagrika shared his in depth experiences of working with smaller cities while emphasising the criticality of knowledge gaps, lack of citizen engagement and low levels of existing internal capacities in government institutions.
 Pankaj Kargeti from CEEW emphasised the need for increased awareness and adoption of solar power.
 He stressed the importance of educating both government officials and local communities.